Overview

 Law Curriculum

-– LLB: Law impacts on all aspects of life today, and the LLB provides you with an excellent basis for a career as a practicing lawyer, as well as in other fields such as administration, business, the media and social work.
+Law impacts on all aspects of life today, and the LLB (Bachelor of Laws) postgraduate degree provides you with an excellent basis for a career as a practicing lawyer, as well as in other fields such as administration, business, the media and social work.
 The LLB is also excellent preparation for work in a legal advisory capacity in the private or public sector.

-The course features skill development with a focus on critical thinking, analytical ability and professional writing skills, moot court provides an opportunity for students to develop skills such as advocacy, research and legal analysis skills. diverse modules ranging from European Union Competition Law, Intellectual Property Law, Consumer Law to Global Issues in Contemporary Labour Law, and career support through professional workshops concentrating on students’ CV and interview skills.
+The course features skills development with a focus on critical thinking, analytical ability and professional writing skills.
+Diverse modules range from European Union, Competition Law, Intellectual Property Law to Lawyering, Technology and Innovation.
+Students in the three year LLB have the opportunity to apply for a clinical placement.
+Career support is provided through professional workshops concentrating on students’ CV and interview skills.

-– BCL: The University of Galway School of Law takes an innovative approach to teaching law.
-Their undergraduate law courses offer exciting opportunities including work placement, study abroad, mooting, the option to study a language and much more.
-The four-year Bachelor of Civil Law allows students to focus their studies on the law to maximize their understanding of the legal process.
-Students can tailor this degree to particular areas of law that interest them.
-Throughout the program there is an emphasis on acquiring the fundamental practical skills required of lawyers – legal research, writing, oral presentation and advocacy.
+The University of Galway School of Law takes an innovative approach to teaching law.
+Their four undergraduate law programs listed below offer exciting opportunities including professional work placement, study abroad, mooting, the option to study a language and much more.
+Throughout the programs there is an emphasis on acquiring the fundamental practical skills required of lawyers – legal research, writing, oral presentation and advocacy.

-– MODLES: Modules are core to students’ education at University of Galway’s School of Law.
+Modules are core to students’ education at University of Galway’s School of Law.
 While some are mandatory to the curriculum, the Law school firmly supports students fostering their specific interests within Law through optional modules.
-See the modules for the LLB Postgraduate Degree, LLM Postgraduate Degree, and BCL Undergraduate Degree.
+To view modules visit the ‘Course Outline’ section on the LLB Postgraduate Degree and on the Law (BCL) Undergraduate Degrees webpages.

 Entry Requirements